School Science Lessons

 Iron sulfide, FeS2, iron disulfide, sulfuric pyrites, pyrite, iron pyrites, fool's gold, marcasite

-Pyrite has pale brass yellow colour, Mohs scale of hardness 6 to 6.5, black green to black brown streak, but green or brown to black powder, metallic lustre, poor cleavage, conchoidal to uneven fracture, and specific gravity 4.9-5.2.
+Pyrite, pale brass yellow, Mohs scale of hardness 6 to 6.5, black green streak, green black powder, metallic lustre, poor cleavage, uneven fracture, S.G.
+5.2.

 It is the most common sulfide mineral and occurs as cubic crystals.